Michigan Trout Fishing License: Costs, Rules & Exemptions

 trout fishing license regulations

-Although Michigan no longer requires a separate trout stamp, your trout fishing privileges are included in the all-species fishing license, which costs $26 annually for residents and $76 for non-residents.
+Michigan no longer requires a separate trout stamp.
+Trout fishing privileges are included in the all-species fishing license, which costs $26 annually for residents and $76 for non-residents.

-You should know that the historical separate trout stamp was consolidated into a single all-encompassing license to streamline compliance and revenue collection.
-You still must follow trout fishing regulations set by the Michigan DNR—season dates, bag and size limits, gear restrictions and catch reporting remain enforceable.
+The historical separate trout stamp was consolidated into a single all-encompassing license to simplify compliance and revenue collection.
+You still must follow trout fishing regulations set by the Michigan DNR.
+Season dates, bag and size limits, gear restrictions, and catch reporting all remain enforceable.

-There’s no voluntary trout stamp or extra endorsement option, so fee structure is binary: purchase the all-species license or don’t fish legally.
+There is no voluntary trout stamp or extra endorsement to purchase.
+You either buy the all-species license or you cannot fish legally for trout.

-You’re expected to carry proof of license on the water and to stay current with regulatory changes; penalties apply for violations.
+Always carry proof of license on the water and check for regulatory updates each season.
+Penalties apply for violations.

 trout stamp requirement details